 Other Proposed Natural Treatments

-Various herbs and supplements may interact adversely with drugs used to treat prostatitis.
-For more information on this potential risk, see the individual drug articles in the Drug Interactions section of this database.
+Various herbs and supplements may interact adversely with drugs used to treat angina.
+For more information on this potential risk, see the individual drug article in the Drug Interactions section of this database.

 - Reviewer: EBSCO CAM Review Board

 - Review Date: 08/2013 -